-Visiting Central Europe’s Christmas markets is one of the best things to do in Europe at this time of the year.
+Visiting Christmas markets is one of the best things to do in Europe at this time of the year.
 What’s not to love?
-The festive spirit is at an all-time high, with locals and tourists both joining together to enjoy epic food, drinks, decorations and entertainment throughout the region.
-Lights twinkle above, snow crunches underfoot and the air rings with song.
-And the food – oh the food – the smell of roasting chestnuts and freshly baked gingerbread is enough to make anyone giddy with excitement.
+The festive spirit is at an all-time high, with locals and tourists joining together to enjoy mulled wine, decorations and entertainment.
+Lights twinkle above, snow crunches underfoot and the air rings with cheerful festive songs.
+And the food – oh the food!
+The smell of roasting chestnuts and freshly baked gingerbread is enough to make anyone giddy with excitement.
 Many would agree that it’s the most magical time to be in Europe.

 Throughout December, we’ll be running a special Christmas Market itinerary through Germany, Austria and Hungary taking in the best of the Yuletide festivities in Munich, Salzburg, Vienna and Budapest.
-Packed with visits to the region’s most famous markets – as well as some less conventional ones – the itinerary also features plenty of free time and general sightseeing opportunities.
+The itinerary is packed with visits to the region’s most famous markets – as well as some less conventional ones – and also features plenty of free time and general sightseeing opportunities.
 Come nightfall each evening, you’ll rug up and head to the markets to eat, drink and peruse the stalls.

 Munich is home to over 20 Christmas markets, so you’ll definitely want the expertise of your local leader to help you determine which ones are worth your time.
 The Kripperlmarkt is the perfect market for Christmas traditionalists – it’s literally a ‘manger market’, where you can buy everything you would ever need to recreate the perfect nativity scene.
 We’re talking three wise men figurines through to farm animals and of course, the stable itself.

 Tollwood is touted as the ‘market of ideas’ and is the place where different ethnic groups from around Germany come to share their diverse Christmas traditions.
 All the international food served is organic, so you can enjoy delicious global cuisine as you browse the toys, woodcrafts, candles and more.